pForest: In-Network Inference with Random Forests: ASAP Inference in the data plane

-\myitem{Applying the random forest model} \system sends the packet through the series of match\&action tables which encode the decision trees of the random forest (\cf \xref{sec:compilation_to_p4}).
+\myitem{Applying the RF model} \system sends the packet through the series of \ma tables which encode the $DTs$ of the $\RF$~(\cf~\xref{sec:compilation_to_p4}).
 The packet count (one of the previously extracted features) determines the model used for the classification.

-\myitem{Deriving the label and certainty} \system aggregates the labels and certainty scores from the individual decision trees in the random forest models to one label and certainty.
+\myitem{Deriving the label and certainty} \system aggregates the labels (by majority-voting) and certainty scores (by summing\footnote{Since the number of trees per $\RF$ is known, we can compare the sum with the non-normalized certainty threshold and thus avoid computing the average with division.}) from the individual $DTs$ in the current $\RF$ to one label and certainty.

-\myitem{Acting based on label and certainty} \system can apply arbitrary actions based on the label and the certainty.